justinfreitag-zz/node-argv-parser/README.md

 The following additional properties are for option arguments:

-- type - optional - If provided, must be either 'number' or 'string'.
+- type - required unless a default is provided - If provided, must be either 'number' or 'string'.
 Supports both signed and unsigned numbers.
-- default - optional - If provided, used to infer type (if type not provided).
+- default - optional - If provided, may be used to infer type (if type not provided).
-- parse - optional - If provided, argument parsing will be delegated to it.
+- parse - optional - If provided, argument parsing will be delegated.
 - validate - optional - If provided, argument validation will be delegated to it.
 - name - optional - Used to create the option argument signature that is shown as part of the help text.

-### Operands

-- required -
-- many -
-- type -
-- default -
-- parse -
-- validate -
-- description -
-- name -

 ### Help

 - name -
 - banner -

 [npm-url]: https://npmjs.org/package/node-argv-parser
 [npm-image]: https://badge.fury.io/js/node-argv-parser